Entrepreneurship and Community Development Clinic

 The Clinic class meets on Monday afternoons from 2:15-4:15 pm (two classes run until 5:15 pm), and also on Thursday mornings from 9:10 to 10:00 am for case rounds.
-There is a mandatory orientation class on Friday, August 30th, from 9:00 am – 1:30 pm.
-In addition to class and case rounds, students are required to keep a weekly schedule of eight in-clinic office hours.
+There is a mandatory orientation class on Friday, January 25th from 8:30-1:00 pm.
 The Clinic is a significant time commitment.
-Students are expected to devote an average of 17-20 hours a week to the Clinic, including class time and in-clinic office hours.
+Students are expected to devote an average of 17-20 hours a week to the Clinic, including class time.
 There are no prerequisites for this clinic, although a background in business law (such as business associations, real estate, or tax law) or policy work will come in handy.

 |Monday||2:15 - 4:15 pm||CCJ 3.306|

 - Grading Method

 - 6 credit hours count toward ABA Experiential Learning Requirement